romanz/electrs/.github/ISSUE_TEMPLATE/bug.md

 Arguments: `--foo`

 **System running electrs**
- - Deployment method: manual/native OS package/Docker
+ - Deployment method: manual (which guide did you follow?)/native OS package/Docker
  - OS name and version (name of distribution and version in case of Linux)

 **Electrum client**